 First, your therapist and you will determine if EMDR therapy is a good fit for you.
 You will work with your therapist to develop a target sequence plan, which is built around a specific activating memory.

-You will then work with your therapist to identify the belief that is associated with the image (for example, this might be "I am unworthy" or "I am unsafe").
+You will then work with your therapist to identify the belief that is associated with the image (for example, this might be "I am not good enough" or "I cannot trust anyone")

 You will have full control to stop the session at any point.
 Our EMDR sessions last 55 minutes.
 There are 8 phases to this treatment as listed below:

 Phase 1: History and Treatment Planning

 This phase generally takes 1-2 sessions.
 Your clinician will take a thorough history and develop a treatment plan.

 Phase 2: Preparation

 You will likely not start EMDR on your first session.
 This is because it is important to learn techniques to manage distressing emotions that may come up through the EMDR process.
 Phase 2 includes learning nervous system calming skills and other skills that are taught in most other types of psychotherapy (such as paced diaphragmatic breathing and safe place).

 In this phase, you will work with your clinician to create a target sequence plan.

 The first step is to choose the memory you would like to process.
 Next, with your clinician's guidance, you will identify a negative self-belief associated with the image (these fall into 5 categories, value (e.g. "I am unworthy"), safety (e.g. "I am in danger"), power ("I am powerless"), control ("I am not in control"), and responsibility ("It is all my fault").
 You will then go through your past, present, and future to identify memories (and fears about the future) relating to the negative belief.